Yellow Fever Mosquito (Aedes aegypti)

-- DEFENSE: Be sure your home’s window and door screens are in good repair to prevent mosquitoes from coming inside.
+- Be sure your home’s window and door screens are in good repair to prevent mosquitoes from coming inside.

 For those traveling to and from regions; such as Central and South America, Mexico, Southeast Asia and Africa, where these viruses are more prevalent, remember the 5 D’s above to help protect yourself.
 If you are sick with fever, headache and joint or muscle pain after returning from areas where dengue, yellow fever, chikungunya or Zika viruses occur, contact your doctor and stay indoors as much as possible to avoid mosquito bites and help prevent possible spread of those viruses.

 The district is routinely monitoring for this non-native species of mosquitoes.

 If you believe you have a mosquito problem, please contact the Delano Mosquito Abatement District online or at 661-725-3114.